 Fear and fearful behavior evolved with the vital function of protecting the individual and are, therefore, mechanisms, which we may presume to have a strong genetic correlation.
 Animals of different species show fearful behavior to different stimuli and in different degrees.
 It is natural and normal for almost all animals (if not all) to get startled by a loud noise or a sudden movement.
 Horses and Guinea pigs get startled by more and different stimuli than dogs because they are prey animals, but they come over it quickly.
-They are not more fearful animals per se—they are just different, and comparison at this plan is meaningless.
+They are not more fearful animals per se—they are just different, and comparison at this level is meaningless.

 Two essential aspects of fear: (1) Fearful behavior has genetic and learned components, and (2) not seldom, our pets show fearful behavior because we have taught them that without being aware.
-These are the topics for next time.
-Watch this space (as they say).
+These are the topics for the following article.

 - Barlow, D. H. (2000).
 Unraveling the mysteries of anxiety and its disorders from the perspective of emotion theory.
 Am Psychol.
 55:1247–1263.